Designer: Product vendor

 If you plan to attend a tea ceremony, you will need to bring the following items.
 Although there are several schools of tea ceremony, the following items are generally used in most classes of all schools, so it is a good idea to have them ready.

 Kaishi is disposable Japanese paper used at tea ceremonies.
-It is used in a variety of situations, such as as a plate to serve sweets or to wipe the tea bowl or one's own mouth.
-When attending a tea ceremony in a kimono, it is placed in the pocket along with the hakuza.
+It is used in a variety of situations, such as as a plate to serve sweets, or to wipe the tea bowl or one's mouth.
+When attending a tea ceremony in a kimono, it is worn together with a hakuza in the pocket.

-The kashikiri is a tool used to cut and eat sweets served at tea ceremonies.
+A kashikiri is a tool used to cut and eat sweets served at tea ceremonies.
 It is also called a "confectionery toothpick.
-The sweets are placed on a piece of kaishi paper and cut into bite-sized pieces with the kashikiri.
-Commercial products are usually sold as a set with a toothpick holder that can be used for carrying.
+The sweets placed on kaishi paper are cut into bite-sized pieces with the confectionery cutter.
+Commercial products are generally sold as a set with a toothpick holder that can be used for carrying.

-Although it varies depending on the school of tea ceremony, it is useful to prepare the following items in addition to the basic belongings for a tea ceremony.
-The following is a list of items that are useful to have when attending a tea ceremony.
+In addition to the basic items to bring, the following items are also useful for tea ceremonies, depending on the tea ceremony school.
+The following is a list of items that are useful to have with you when attending a tea ceremony.

 A kochakin is a utensil used to cleanse the mouth of the tea bowl after the tea has been served.
 There are two types of kochakin: paper and cloth.
 Paper kochakin are often moistened and carried in a waterproof kochakin container.
 It is sometimes used in the case of Urasenke, so it is important to check it together with the kojakin container.